LaoZZZZZ/bartender-1.1/README.md

 It will be able to handle multiple time points and estimate the trajectory in the next version.

 # Installation
- Bartender requires boost library and gcc compiler which should be no older than gcc47.
+ Bartender gcc compiler which should be no older than gcc47.
+If you want use the extraction components, boost library should be installed prior installing bartender.
 Installation is simple.
+ 1.To build bartender_single: make bartender_single
+ 2.To build bartender_extractor: make bartender_extractor
- 1. make all
+ 3.To build two components in one batch: make all
- 2. sudo make install
+ 4.To install: sudo make install

 The default install directory is /usr/local/bin and is hard coded in the make file.
 If you want to change the install directory, you need to make a small change to the Makefile.